The Treasures We Leave Behind and Always Carry with Us

-“Can we visit your garden today?”
+“Can we go visit your garden?”
 I would ask.
 And she would always respond, “Sure,” stub out her cigarette, lift herself from the chair and tell me to fetch her shoes.

 I would hold her arm as we descended the five wooden stairs to the backyard and did not let it go during the thirty some steps more to that magical place tucked under the pines.

 In spring when the daffodils rose from their frost beddings, I helped Grandma-Next-Door unveil her ceramic frogs, dwarfs and Snow White.
-Together we would wake them up from their winter slumber, carry them out of the cellar, clean them and place them– stepping oh so carefully amongst the plants – back into their summer dwellings.
+Together we would rouse them from their winter slumber in the cellar, carry them outside, clean them and place them– stepping oh so carefully amongst the plants – back into their summer dwellings.